musbah/AnimeTracker/README.md

 Most of the anime information has been provided by Anime News Network's API.

 # Run
-If you just need to run this without having to build it (assuming npm,electron and all the dependencies are installed): npm start
+If you just need to run this without having to build it (assuming npm and electron are installed): npm start

 # Build
-You can use any electron build tool, I use ([Electron Builder](https://github.com/electron-userland/electron-builder)) and run the below: yarn dest
+You can use any electron build tool, I use ([Electron Builder](https://github.com/electron-userland/electron-builder)) and just run: yarn dest

 # About